 How are BCAAs used?

-BCAAs are usually used before, during and after workouts.
-These powdered amino acids are also the easiest to use, as they can simply be mixed in a shaker.
-Once they are put in the shaker, they can be consumed whenever you would like.
+BCAAs are typically used before, during, and after workouts.
+These powdered amino acids are the easiest to use because they can be easily mixed into a shaker.
+Once added, they can be consumed whenever you want.

-BCAAs also come in capsules or tablets and offer the same benefits as the powder formula.
-You should still know that BCAA powder is the least economical category that exists.
+BCAAs also come in capsules or tablets and offer the same benefits as the powdered formula.
+You should be aware, however, that powdered BCAAs are the least expensive type available.

-BCAAs should nevertheless be consumed two or three times a day, at doses of 5 g to produce an effect.
-Protein synthesis and recovery are better enhanced on rest days, with a single intake of 10 g.
+BCAAs, however, should be consumed two or three times a day, at doses of 5g to produce an effect.
+Protein synthesis and recovery are best enhanced on rest days, with a single 10g intake.

 BCAAs provide more energy

-Energy intake is vital for athletes, as it allows them to exert more effort over the long term during training.
-BCAAs therefore allow them to work better by reducing muscle fatigue.
-This will give you the opportunity to push your training to the maximum.
+Energy intake is vital for athletes because it allows them to exert more effort over the long term during training.
+BCAAs, therefore, allow for better performance by reducing muscle fatigue.
+This will allow you to push your workouts to the limit.

-BCAAs are consumed first by the muscles, before attacking the glycogen stores made available to them.
-The muscles thus maintain high levels of Adenosine Triphosphate, in order to create a surplus of energy.
-Taking BCAAs before training creates a new source of rapid energy, used first by the body.
+BCAAs are consumed first by the muscles, before using the glycogen stores available to them.
+This keeps the muscles' adenosine triphosphate levels high, creating a surplus of energy.
+Taking BCAAs before training creates a new source of rapid energy, which the body uses first.

 BCAAs burn fat

-It has been scientifically proven that these amino acids help promote body composition.
-This phenomenon is made possible by the presence of leucine which defines the musculature, increasing energy expenditure.
+These amino acids have been scientifically proven to help improve body composition.
+This is made possible by the presence of leucine, which defines muscles by increasing energy expenditure.

-Leucine is an amino acid that promotes rapid fat burning, while valine and isoleucine help tolerate glucose.
-These two other amino acids positively affect the basal metabolism.
-Athletes on a diet or during a drying period opt for an increase in the dosage of BCAAs, in order to maintain their muscle mass.
+Leucine is an amino acid that promotes rapid fat burning, while valine and isoleucine help with glucose tolerance.
+These two other amino acids positively affect basal metabolism.
+Athletes on a diet or during a cutting phase opt for an increased BCAA dosage to maintain muscle mass.

 EAA or BCAA: In summary

-Ultimately, occasional athletes or people with a high-protein diet can be satisfied with using BCAAs.
-EAAs, on the other hand, are a desirable solution for serious athletes looking for a complete food supplement.
+Ultimately, casual athletes or those with a high-protein diet can be satisfied with using BCAAs.
+EAAs, on the other hand, are a desirable solution for serious athletes looking for a complete nutritional supplement.

 Taking EAAs means consuming BCAAs along with all the other essential amino acids.
-With this complete aminogram, your protein synthesis is increased, you gain muscle and recover properly.
-To choose between EAAs and BCAAs, you must therefore take into account your goals and your status.
+With this complete amino acid profile, your protein synthesis is increased, you gain muscle, and you recover properly.
+When choosing between EAAs and BCAAs, you must therefore take into account your goals and your health status.